KatherineMichel/church-website-and-marketing-on-a-budget/changing_global_landscape.md

 * Pre-existing assumptions
 * Limited resources

+The longer the church takes to disrupt itself, the harder it may be due to [Network Effect](http://en.wikipedia.org/wiki/Network_effect) and the [Law of Accelerating Returns](http://en.wikipedia.org/wiki/Accelerating_change).

 ### The Good News

 The success of The Bible App and Upworthy shows that there can be a thriving market for religious and uplifting content.

-### The Bad News

-It appears that in order to effectively compete, the United Methodist Church needs to repackage its message and how it is delivered.
-The longer the church takes to do this, the harder it may be due to [Network Effect](http://en.wikipedia.org/wiki/Network_effect) and the [Law of Accelerating Returns](http://en.wikipedia.org/wiki/Accelerating_change).

 ### Competitor Idea Maze